-My kinesiologist explained to me that you could think that the back needs strenghening to pull your shoulders and thoracic spine backwards but actually the weakness of the back is understood because of a lack of mind body conection.
-The central nervous system has in a sense forgotten about these back muscles that's why it's so hard to squeeze them by sheer willpower.
+My kinesiologist explained to me that you could end up thinking that the back needs strengthening to pull your shoulders and thoracic spine backwards, but actually the weakness of the back is related to a lack of mind-body connection.
+The central nervous system has, in a sense, forgotten about these back muscles.
+That's why it's so hard to squeeze them using sheer willpower.
 The central nervous system cannot be effective in a body with chronic tensions, so the objective here is to stretch everything.

-The best way to strenghen a muscle is by stretching its opposite.
-If you stretch the pectorals you will have better activation of your back muscles for example.
+The best way to strengthen a muscle is by stretching its opposite.
+If you stretch the pectorals, you will have better activation of your back muscles for example.

-Trigger points are really sensitive points, spots of chronic tension in the muscle.
+Trigger points are really sensitive points, or spots of chronic tension, in a muscle.
 You know you've found a trigger point when the pain is really sharp and travels to another place in the body.

-For example if you press on the neck and the pain travels all the way to the shoulder.
-That is a sign that you are dealing with chronic tension and you should give it special attention.
-So what you have to do is massage it for a minimum of 2 minutes with a tennis ball or lacrosse ball for better results.
+For example, if you press on the neck and the pain travels all the way to the shoulder, that is a sign that you are dealing with chronic tension and you should give it special attention.
+What you have to do is massage it for a minimum of two minutes with a tennis or lacrosse ball.
 Do this before every stretch!

 A tight chest pulls your shoulders forward thus making you have a rounded upper back.
 You end up with narrow pectorals, rounded shoulders and probably forward head posture.
 Follow these steps:

 - Starting Position